jcouyang/meow/docs/index.md

 > A: Or, if you don't mind you IDE get even slower, just `import cats.implicits._`.

-This is extremely not user-friendly, eventhough for lib maintainer it makes perfect sense that you should know `<+>` should be in SemigroupK.
+This is extremely not user friendly, even though it makes perfect sense for lib maintainer to know that `<+>` should be in SemigroupK.
 But as a user, why should I care where `<+>` is in the package?
-I should be able to guess that this `Option[_]` and other `Option[_]` can be glue together with `<+>`, I don't need to remember if it is Semigroup, Semigroupal, SemigroupK or Alternative.
+I should be able to guess that this `Option[_]` and other `Option[_]` can be glued together with `<+>`, I don't need to remember if it is Semigroup, Semigroupal, SemigroupK or Alternative.

 Why can't it be just like Haskell, all I need to know is that I can `<|>` two `Maybe`, I can `>>=` or `<$>` `Maybe` without worrying anything about what to import.

 # :heart: for users

-Meow is completely new design to be user-friendly, not cat-friendly, by using newest Scala 3 features.
+Meow is a completely new design to be user friendly, not cat friendly, by using the latest Scala 3 features.

-Meow provides idiomatic haskell like typeclasses by using functions over methods, contextual binding over hierarchy.
+Meow provides idiomatic haskell-like typeclasses by using functions over methods, contextual binding over hierarchy.

 ## Use Typeclasses without worrying about what Typeclasses are